-Funk, a Republican, was the representative for Illinois's 17th congressional district from 1925 to 1927.
+Funk was the representative for Illinois’s 17th congressional district and was a Republican.
+He served from 1925 to 1927.

 From Apr 1921 to Mar 1927, Funk missed 239 of 655 roll call votes, which is 36.5%.
 This is much worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.

 |Dec 1922-Mar 1923||60||27||45.0%||80th|

 |Dec 1923-Feb 1924||30||6||20.0%||49th|

 The information on this page is originally sourced from a variety of materials, including: